alphagov/govuk-developer-docs/source/manual/query-cdn-logs.html.md

 and are stored for 90 days.
 The data in these log files can be queried via [Amazon Athena][] to gain a variety of insights into GOV.UK traffic.

-If you need to access the logs within 15 minutes of the request you can access the log files on the `monitoring-1` server.
-These are sent via syslog and are available in the `/var/log/cdn/` directory.
+Previously, the log files were sent via syslog and available in real time in the `/var/log/cdn` directory of the `monitoring` server.
+Due to low use now we have Athena, these were [removed](https://github.com/alphagov/govuk-puppet/pull/10126), but the behaviour can be restored if necessary.

 [Amazon Athena]: https://aws.amazon.com/athena/